Halloween would not be complete without making your own witches brew or potion!

 When you are assembling your potion make sure to use measurements.

 I made our recipe up on the spot and adapted along the way.
-Occasionally we would mix our concoction and I would ask if our potion needed something else.
+Occasionally we would mix our concoction and I would ask the kids if our potion needed something else.
 Another eyeball?
 More radioactive rocks?
-Let the little’s take an active role in the creation of their magical potion.
+Let the Little’s take an active role in the creation of their magical potion